 St. Michaelis, Gothic parish church in Lüneburg, Germany.

-Johann Sebastian Bach attended the Michaelis school as a choir singer from 1701 to 1702, connecting this medieval church to classical music history.
+Johann Sebastian Bach served as a choir singer at the attached school from 1701 to 1702, connecting this medieval location to classical music history.
+This link to one of Europe's greatest composers makes the church a special destination for music enthusiasts.

 Location: Lüneburg